If your Philips Garment Steamer (handheld or stand steamer) does not produce steam, find possible causes and solutions below.

 There is condensation in the stand steamer's hose

-When you hold your Philips Garment Steamer horizontally, condensation is created in the hose and this can block the steam flow.
-Due to this, your garment steamer could stop steaming or could start steaming intermittently.
+When you hold your garment steamer horizontally, condensation is created in the hose and this can block the steam flow.
+Due to this, your appliance could stop steaming or could start steaming intermittently.

 Too much scale has built up in the stand steamer